bottlerocket-os/bottlerocket/README.md

     * `cpu`: in millicores from the total number of vCPUs available on the instance.
     * `memory`: in mebibytes from the max num of pods on the instance. `memory_to_reserve = max_num_pods * 11 + 255`.
     * `ephemeral-storage`: defaults to `1Gi`.

+For Kubernetes variants in AWS, the following settings are set for you automatically by [pluto](sources/api/).
+* `settings.kubernetes.max-pods`: The maximum number of pods that can be scheduled on this node (limited by number of available IPv4 addresses)
+* `settings.kubernetes.cluster-dns-ip`: Derived from the EKS IPV4 Service CIDR or the CIDR block of the primary network interface.

 #### Amazon ECS settings